In this lecture series of Technical term, today we will discuss Sitemap Optimization and following important pointers:

 If you don’t have a Map for your website, it will get crawled but not in an efficient manner as s website with a map.

-We can take a real-life example here we visit a new place and start exploring it and we don’t have any map, we will definitely get confused and may not be able to explore it effectively.
+We can take a real-life example here we visit a new place and explore it and we have none map, we will definitely get confused and may not explore it effectively.

 The same way crawler is helped by sitemap to crawl each part of the website containing post, images, video, infographics, internal links etc.